 Those who have felt the proverbial “runner’s high” will tell you that there’s no other activity that even compares to running.
-Recent studies have debunked the notion that running can be bad for your osteoarthritis of the knee—some have even shown that running can reduce your risk for it.
+Recent studies have the notion that running can be bad for your osteoarthritis of the knee—some have that running can reduce your risk for it.
 But whether it’s because of pain or caution, you might be seeking alternatives to a good run.

 Whether you’re in need of some recovery time from an injury or just looking for low-impact alternatives to mix things up, these alternatives to running fit the bill.